-My approach to facial aging is to recommend the least invasive technique that will still deliver beautiful results, while respecting and complementing a patient's individual features.
-While there is no "best age" for a facelift, people in different decades of life often have similar cosmetic concerns that can be addressed via nonsurgical treatments, facial cosmetic surgery, or a combination of both.
+opens IMAGE file My approach to facial aging is to recommend the least invasive technique that will still deliver beautiful results, while respecting and complementing a patient’s individual features.
+While there is no “best age” for a opens in a new windowfacelift, people in different decades of life often have similar cosmetic concerns that can be addressed via nonsurgical treatments, facial cosmetic surgery, or a combination of both.

 My patients in their 30s often benefit from nonsurgical treatments such as Ultherapy® skin tightening, injectable treatments like BOTOX®, JUVÉDERM®, and Belotero®, or a chemical peel to tackle fine lines and wrinkles.
 A surgical facelift is very rarely an appropriate procedure for people in this age group.